All Episodes

 So this is a gigantic deal.

-Um, but it certainly makes it like a slam dunk if they get all those extra extra um districts re-redistricted.
+Maybe the Republicans would have won without this potential tweak, but it certainly makes it like a slam dunk if they get all those extra districts redistricted.

-So anyway, that's uh that might happen.
+So anyway, that might happen.

 Apparently, there are more things that Republicans can redistrict, not even counting this.

-So I don't know what's going to happen because usually the party on a power wins the midterm, but this time it looks like the rules changes, especially if the Supreme Court goes the way we think it might.
+So I don't know what's going to happen because usually the party in the power wins the midterm, but this time it looks like the rules changes, especially if the Supreme Court goes the way we think it might, the rules changes will determine who's in charge of the country, at least the Congress.

-There shouldn't be rule changes, it should be votes.
+There shouldn't be rule changes.

 But when was the last time we had an election that was based on voters?

-Or, well, uh we're not going to do a regular primary if you're a Democrat because Joe Biden, blah, blah, blah.
+Or, well, we're not going to do a regular primary if you're a Democrat because Joe Biden, blah, blah, blah.

-Anyway, uh, so some people said, but Scott, are you arguing that they should not change those districts and things?
+Anyway, so some people said, but Scott, are you arguing that they should not change those districts and things?

 Of course, if the current law is racist, which is the claim, of course I want that to change so it's not racist anymore.